This documentation is for a development version of IPython. There may be significant differences from the latest stable release.

 As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

-Therefore, we strongly recommend that on OS X you get the full readline module.
+Therefore, IPython on OS X depends on the gnureadline module.
 We will not consider completion/history problems to be bugs for IPython if you are using libedit.

-To get a working readline module, just do (with setuptools installed):
+To get a working readline module on OS X, just do (with pip installed):

-Other Python distributions on OS X (such as fink, MacPorts and the official python.org binaries) already have readline installed so you likely don’t have to do this step.
+Other Python distributions on OS X (such as Anaconda, fink, MacPorts) already have proper readline so you likely don’t have to do this step.

 $ pip install nose